Abutilon, also called room maple, is a very beautiful plant that blooms from spring to fall. Caring for it is easy.

 Also nice: create or join a topic on our gardening forum, too.

-Dark abutilon by Bill Gracey under © CC BY-NC-ND 2.0
+Dark abutilon (also on social media) by Bill Gracey under © CC BY-NC-ND 2.0

 Abutilon bloom from below by Tanakawho under © CC BY-NC-ND 2.0

 Variegated abutilon shrub (also on social media) by Serres Fortier under © CC BY 2.0